- More people are using online dating during the coronavirus pandemic, and users are sending more messages to connect with potential dates.

 And on Bumble, another popular online dating app, messages increased by over 20% in major cities across the US in March, per CNBC.
 Hinge, Plenty of Fish, and other dating apps have also seen spikes in new users, Business Insider previously reported.

-With this uptick in online dating, jewellery retailer Shane Co. surveyed 1,000 people to dig deeper to find out more about top dating trends right now.
+With this uptick in online dating, jewelry retailer Shane Co. surveyed 1,000 people to dig deeper to find out more about top dating trends right now.

 Here are five charts that reveal which apps are most popular, what habits to avoid when online dating, what info to include in your profile, and more.